The latest variety of tax scam picked the wrong target when they called my fellow bankruptcy lawyer Wayne Silver.

 None of what the scammer claimed was true.
 Except that they wanted Wayne to call so they could GET his social security number, or scare him into sending them money directly.

 Wayne is hardly your average consumer.
 He’s a veteran bankruptcy attorney and white collar crime litigator.
 So, he wasn’t scared.

-He called me into his office to listen in.
+He called me into his office to listen in and share the joke.